What is a sore throat?

 Loss or change to your sense of smell or taste

-In most cases, a sore throat is caused by a viral illness, like the common cold or flu.
+In most cases, a sore throat is caused by a virus, like those that cause the common cold, flu, tonsillitis or laryngitis.
 Occasionally it can be caused by bacteria, most commonly Streptococcus pyogenes, which causes strep throat.

 There are several other sore throat causes, including: